sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Scientists use a wide variety of high-end technology and techniques to supplement both their research and their needs as voidrunners.

-You access your praxes using your tools of science, such as a medical pouch, hacking tools, or engineerís toolbox, which are defined by your archetype.
+You access your praxes using your tools of science, such as a medical pouch, hacking tools, or engineer√≠s toolbox, which are defined by your archetype.
 You gain proficiency in those tools.
 Your tools also include expendable resources which can limit the frequency with which you use certain features.
 If you become separated from your gear, your praxes are ineffective or unable to be used.
 Your features are restored to normal once you retrieve or replace your tools.

 ###### Scrutinize